IrfanPavel/World-Cup-2022-Prediction/README.md

 # World-Cup-2022-Prediction-Love-Brazil

-This is a Fun Project Based on Previous world cup Statistics.
+This is a Fun Project Based on Previous world cup's Statistics.
-But,I'm hoping # Brazil will win This World Cup
+But,I'm hoping Brazil will win This World Cup